Localization and nilpotent spaces in A^1-homotopy theory

 \begin{thm}[Morel] Assume $(\mathscr{X},x) \in \Spc_{k,*}$. \begin{enumerate}[noitemsep,topsep=1pt] \item The sheaf $\bpi_1^{\aone}(\mathscr{X},x)$ is a strongly $\aone$-invariant sheaf of groups. \item Any strongly $\aone$-invariant sheaf of abelian groups that is pulled back from a perfect subfield is strictly $\aone$-invariant. \end{enumerate} \end{thm}

 \begin{proof}[Comments on the proof.]
 The first statement in Theorem~\ref{thm:unstableconnectivity} is \cite[Theorem 6.1]{MField}.
-Strictly speaking, Morel proves that if $k$ is a perfect field, then strongly $\aone$-invariant sheaves of abelian groups are strictly $\aone$-invariant \cite[Theorem 5.46]{MField}.
-The statement above follows from this by standard base-change results (see, e.g., \cite[Lemmas A.2 and A.4]{HoyoisHM}).
-A standard application of the above result is that if $(\mathscr{X},x)$ is a space over a field $k$ that is pulled back from the prime field, then for any integer $i \geq 2$, the sheaf $\bpi_i^{\aone}(\mathscr{X},x)$ is strictly $\aone$-invariant. \end{proof}
+For the second statement, we proceed as follows.
+Morel proves in \cite[Theorem 5.46]{MField} that if $k$ is a perfect field, then strongly $\aone$-invariant sheaves of abelian groups are strictly $\aone$-invariant.
+Our claim follows from the Morel's assertion by standard base-change results (see, e.g., \cite[Lemmas A.2 and A.4]{HoyoisHM}).
+A common application of the above result is that if $(\mathscr{X},x)$ is a space over a field $k$ that is pulled back from the prime field, then for any integer $i \geq 2$, the sheaf $\bpi_i^{\aone}(\mathscr{X},x)$ is strictly $\aone$-invariant. \end{proof}

 \begin{rem} The condition that a sheaf of groups be strongly or strictly $\aone$-invariant implies many useful properties that will be used in the sequel.
 For example, if $\mathbf{G}$ is a strongly $\aone$-invariant sheaf, then $\mathbf{G}$ is {\em unramified} in the sense of \cite[Definition 2.1]{MField}; this follows from \cite[Corollary 6.9(2)]{MField}.
-In particular, this means that if $X$ is any smooth $k$-scheme with function field $k(X)$, then the restriction map
+In particular, this means that if $X$ is any irreducible smooth $k$-scheme with function field $k(X)$, then the restriction map

 is injective.
-In particular, Theorem~\ref{thm:unstableconnectivity} implies that all the higher homotopy sheaves of a pointed space $(\mathscr{X},x) \in \Spc_k$ are unramified. \end{rem}
+In particular, Theorem~\ref{thm:unstableconnectivity} implies that all the higher homotopy sheaves of a pointed space $(\mathscr{X},x) \in \Spc_k$ that are pulled back from a perfect subfield are unramified. \end{rem}

 Theorem \ref{thm:unstableconnectivity} allows one to construct a left adjoint to the inclusion $\Grp_k^{\aone} \hookrightarrow \Grp_k$.

 \begin{defn} If $\mathbf{G}$ is a Nisnevich sheaf of groups on $\Sm_k$, then its $\aone$-localization is defined by